-For a child born in 2009, middle-income families can expect to spend $222,360 to raise that child from birth through age 17 according to a report released by the U.S. Department of Agriculture called Expenditures on Children by Families .
+For a child born in 2008, middle-income families can expect to spend $221,190 to raise that child from birth through age 17 according to a report released by the U.S. Department of Agriculture called Expenditures on Children by Families .
 When adjusted for inflation, that number soars to a staggering $291,570.

 While parents can’t clip a coupon to cover the expense of their child’s life from birth to their 18th birthday, they can make an important lifestyle choice: frugal living.
 Living frugally means being economical about when and how you spend your money.
 The beauty of frugal living is that one poor purchase decision isn’t going to make or break you, but a lifestyle of making wise financial decisions can add up to great savings for you and your family.

 Here are some helpful saving tips and strategies for each expense category the USDA used in calculating the $221,190 price tag of raising a child.
 This is a short list, but hopefully these ideas will get you thinking of the many ways you can begin living frugally to help offset the cost of raising a child.